-What to Eat in Barcelona: A Local's Food Guide by Neighbourhood
+What to Eat in Barcelona: Local Dishes, Tapas and Catalan Food

 05/28/2026

-Forget the menus with photos and the "authentic sangría" signs.
-This is what Barcelona locals actually eat — dish by dish, neighbourhood by neighbourhood — from people who were born and raised here.
+Forget the menus with photos and the “authentic sangría” signs.
+This is what Barcelona locals actually eat — from Catalan classics and market dishes to tapas, vermut, local wine and the kind of food traditions that still shape everyday life here.

 · · ·